RAFFLES: Reasoning-based Attribution of Faults for LLM Systems: Extended Analysis of Iterative Reasoning

-This section provides a detailed analysis of the convergence of RAFFLES over multiple iterations.
-Figure \ref{fig:histogram-convergence} illustrates the model's convergence from iteration 1 to 3 on the Who\&When dataset using Llama 3.3 70B.
-At an aggregate level, the predicted steps for both the Algorithmically-Generated and Hand-Crafted datasets converge toward the ground truth distribution.
+Figure \ref{fig:histogram-convergence} illustrates the convergence from iteration 1 to 3 on the Who\&When dataset using Llama 3.3 70B.
+At an aggregate level, the predicted steps for both datasets converge toward the ground truth distribution.
 Focusing on the Hand-Crafted dataset in Figure \ref{fig:hand-iteration}, the model initially tends to predict the decisive fault at an early step ($\hat t \leq 5$), resulting in a prominent spike in the first iteration's distribution.
 Over subsequent iterations, this distribution converges towards that of the ground truth, showcasing the efficacy of the iterative process.

+Similarly, in the ReasonEval GSM8K subset in Table \ref{tab:reason-eval-gsm8k-full}, the benefit of iterative reasoning is more apparent.
+There is a clear improvement in accuracy and F1 score as iteration increases from $K=0$ (only structured reasoning) to $K=2$ (maximum 2 iterations) on all of the subsets.
+This presents strong evidence that iterative reasoning works.

+On the Who\&When dataset, an intriguing divergence of performance emerges in our experiments, as illustrated for the Llama 3.3 70B model in Figure \ref{fig:right_column}.
+On the Algorithmically-Generated dataset, the accuracy steadily improves from 70.35\% to 75.40\% with $\pm2$ tolerance by the fourth iteration.
+However, on the more challenging Hand-Crafted dataset, accuracy initially decreases before recovering and stabilizing at an equilibrium.
+This is likely caused by the Hand-Crafted dataset's larger and more complex search space, which impedes convergence.

 The primary distinction between the Algorithmically-Generated (Figure \ref{fig:algo-iteration}) and Hand-Crafted (Figure \ref{fig:hand-iteration}) datasets lies in their ground truth distributions.
 Most ground truth steps in the Algorithmically-Generated dataset are within the first four steps, while the Hand-Crafted dataset has a more distributed range of steps.
 The LLM's initial predictions often favor these early steps, a bias evident in Figure \ref{fig:hand-iteration}.
 We hypothesize this is analogous to the "lost in the middle" phenomenon reported for LLMs in long-context scenarios \cite{liu2023lost}.
 Furthermore, the "first mistake" framing in the prompt may predispose the model to focus on the initial part of the trajectory, further necessitating an iterative process with the "correction prompt" within the 3rd Evaluator's instructions.
 Beginning in iterations 2 and 3, critiques from this Evaluator prompt the Judge to reason more deeply and select candidates in later steps, thereby refining the prediction distribution to more closely match the ground truth.